goldenTim5/word-quiz/README.md

 npm start
 ```

-## 📚 Hackathon Challenge

-This app was created within an 8-hour hackathon, where the theme and requirements were unveiled at the event's start.
-Our team of five tackled this challenge with enthusiasm, resulting in a fun and educational tool that was a great conclusion to The Jump bootcamp course.

 ## 🧠 Reflection

-Developing What Three Letter was an enjoyable and enlightening experience for our team.
-We combined our skills to create an interactive and educational game under the unique constraints of a hackathon, highlighting the effectiveness of teamwork and the versatility of React in educational application development.
+Developing Word Quiz was an enjoyable and enlightening experience for our team.
+We combined our skills to create an interactive and educational game under highlighting the effectiveness of teamwork and the versatility of React in educational application development.

 The project posed a series of challenges including: